 Ōreti Lumsden is Northern Southland's main hub and a major junction in Southland, with roads to travellers' destinations departing on all four points of the compass.
 An hour south is Invercargill, an hour north lies Queenstown; to the southeast, you'll find Gore; the north-west road leads to Te Anau, Manapōuri and Milford Sound.
 Several quirky cafes and restaurants line the main street, making this town an excellent stopover or a convenient, peaceful holiday destination.

 The township, settled in 1862, was known as "The Elbow" because it is situated beside the spot where the Oreti River sharply turns 90°, from east to south - although the name was later changed to compliment the Honourable George Lumsden, a Scottish trader who became a New Zealand politician.
 Railway was an important aspect of Lumsden's past, and the old railway station is now preserved as a tourist information centre with two Drewry diesel shunters and three wagons on display outside.
-The Lumsden Heritage Trust also has the chassis of New Zealand Railways steam locomotive P60 on display at the town's southern entrance.
+The Lumsden Heritage Trust also has the New Zealand Railways steam locomotive P60 chassis on display at the town's southern entrance.